As a Divorce Attorney in Orlando, Here’s my Take on Love Addiction

 Love addiction contains elements of compulsive behavior (repeated action without choice) and chronic (on-going over time) patterns seeking to medicate uncomfortable feelings, despite negative consequences.
 Psychologists define love addiction as “the compulsive, chronic craving and/or pursuit of romantic love in an effort to get our sense of security and worth from another person.”

 I’ve represented love addicted clients, as well as clients whose marriages were disrupted by their love addicted spouses.
 As with any addictive behavior, there is treatment and therapy for love addiction.
-(Coming soon, Love Addiction Part II: What Creates a Love Addict, and What can Help).
+(Check out, Love Addiction Part II: What Creates a Love Addict, and What can Help).

 The true story of Alissa (not her real name) is an inner-view of love addiction at its extreme, and what can happen if the addiction runs unchecked and untreated over a long period of time.
 To date, Alissa’s troubles are still on-going for almost ten years.
 Alissa has consistently refused the intervention of trusted friends to seek treatment and therapy, although she acknowledges she has a problem and her dating patterns negatively impact her life.